 The American Society for Engineering Education (ASEE) envisions widespread, inclusive, and equitable environments in engineering, academia, and industry that embrace individual differences and leverage diversity for a better engineered tomorrow.

 The ASEE Commission on Diversity, Equity, & Inclusion (CDEI) invites interactive workshop proposals for our 2021-2022 virtual workshop series.

-Topics should be relevant to diversity, equity, and inclusion in engineering education and related sectors across industry, government, and/or academia.
+Topics should be relevant to diversity, equity, and inclusion in engineering and engineering technology education and related sectors across industry, government, and/or academia.

 Annual ASEE Conference Attendees

 Summer: Apr 13, 2022

 Free and accessible to anyone.
 Recordings saved on YouTube.

 Frequently Asked Questions

 Anyone!
 We welcome students, burgeoning researchers, practitioners, faculty, administrators, etc. to submit proposals.